StrikeCast

 Thunderstorm season near Little Rock

-Little Rock sits in Arkansas, which averages about 55 thunderstorm days a year — roughly 2.2× the US average of 25.
+Lightning near Little Rock follows Arkansas's pattern of about 55 thunderstorm days a year, roughly 2.2× the national average of 25.
 Lightning near Little Rock is most frequent April–September.

 State-level NOAA climatology; a city-specific thunderstorm-day normal isn’t published for every station.